|

 investigate the impact of channel geometry on the transport phenomena in

-gas-liquid and liquid-liquid microreactors over a
+single and multiphase microreactors over a range of production associated

-range of production associated to clinical trial phases I to III.
-This research program is done in
+to clinical trial phases I to III.

 ·